 United States v.
 Carnell, 972 F.3d 932 (7th Cir.
 2020).
 Circumstantial evidence by users, dealers and law enforcement that a drug appears to be “ice” based on look, smell, effect, nomenclature or the like will not suffice to meet the government’s preponderance burden that a drug is at least 80% pure methamphetamine.

 United States v.
 Stamps, 983 F.3d 945 (7th Cir.
 2020).
 Statutory safety valve requires a defendant to prove by a preponderance that any firearm possessed was unrelated to the drug trafficking conviction.
-It does not, unlike §2D1.1(b)’s two-level enhancement, require proof that the firearm’s connection to the drug offense was clearly improbable.
+It does not, unlike §2D1.1(b)’s 2-level enhancement, require proof that the firearm’s connection to the drug offense was clearly improbable.

 United States v.
 Sanchez, 989 F.3d 523 (7th Cir.
 2021).
 The court did not plainly error in refusing to apply the minor role reduction at §3B1.2(b) to a courier who transported a large quantity of drugs, recruited others, unloaded narcotics at stash houses, and prevented law enforcement from apprehending a codefendant.